lmorchard/notational-vapor/README.md

 ## TODO

+* restrict characters accepted for titles, some are inappropriate for filenames (eg. "/")
 * better launch page, github fork banner and some explanations
 * app cache manifest!
 * example docs when app folder empty (eg. blank slate experience)